lgonzalezsa/wod-backend/README.md

 Instructions for installation are in INSTALL.md

-# deliver
+# wod-deliver
-This command has to be run whenever some changes are made to any .j2 or ansible file.
-It will update scripts and relevants files related to the platform on which the deliver script is launched.
+This command has to be run whenever some changes are made to any .j2 or ansible variables file.
+It will update scripts and relevants files related to the platform on which the wod-deliver script is launched.

 ## Setup Appliances for Workshops: